Best-selling author Gary Chapman released a book several years ago titled The Four Seasons of Marriage.

 It’s a counselor’s job to “go beneath the surface” to see what is causing issues within a marital relationship.
 Don’t let what they uncover shake you though.
 As the old saying goes “Surgery hurts but it ultimately heals.”

 The same thing goes for uprooting problems in marriage and then working to restore it.

 5. You’re going to need to be patient

 Here’s something else to keep in mind about the marriage counseling process: Just like you have good and not-so-good days in your marriage, you’re probably also going to have times when your sessions are awesome and others when you wonder why you went at all.

-Marriage counseling is proven to be beneficial; however, it’s not some magic trick that changes things immediately.
-You’ve got to be willing to be patient and to push through feelings of fatigue, cynicism or fear in order to see real and lasting results.
+Marriage counseling is proven to be beneficial; however, it’s not a magic trick that changes things immediately.
+You’ve got to be willing to be patient and to push through feelings of fatigue, cynicism, or fear in order to see real and lasting results.